-Of all SEO link building tools, Ninja Outreach is the cheapest, fastest, and most effective modality of building links we’ve ever known.
-These are a handful of link building strategies we’ve employed with it.
+Of all link building tools for SEO, Ninja Outreach is the cheapest, fastest, and most effective modality of building links / outreach we’ve ever known.
+These are a handful of the best link building strategies we’ve employed with it.

 In a mere 3 hours on a Saturday afternoon at the beginning of June, just over two months since we rebooted Hobo with a Laptop after a two+ year hiatus, we were able to reach out to enough site owners to obtain (as of this week) a total of 10 DA 30+ links from leading travel and lifestyle blogs –without writing a single guest post.

 Our Alexa score is on fire.
 We didn’t have to buy links for SEO, we just provided our blogger outreach recipients with enough value to make our exchange worth everyone’s while –more on that in a moment.

 Ninja Outreach is a relatively new entry to our list of best link building tools, as it’s only been around since 2014.
 We define our success with it by two factors; how much time we saved/spent using it, and how effective it was at allowing us to get around the contact form and speak directly to a blogger without being filtered out by a virtual assistant or otherwise.

-You can learn more about Ninja Outreach features here, however I’ll list a few of my favorites below:
+You can learn more about Ninja Outreach features here, however I’ll list a few of my favourites below:

 - Influencers can be sought via niche keywords in blog content, social profile descriptions, or influencer lists curated by Ninja Outreach themselves, etc.